-- the rate of progress and costs of our clinical trials and other product development programs for Acetavance, Omigard and any other product candidates that we may in-license or acquire, including milestone payments that may become payable to BMS or Migenix; - the costs of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - the cost and timing of completion of an outsourced commercial manufacturing supply for each product candidate; - the costs and timing of regulatory approvals; - the costs of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; and - the success of the commercialization of our products.
+- the rate of progress and costs of our product development programs for Acetavance, Omigard and any other product candidates that we may in-license or acquire, including milestone payments that may become payable to BMS or Migenix; - the costs of filing, prosecuting, defending and enforcing any patent claims or other intellectual property rights associated with our product candidates, including any such costs we may be required to expend if our licensors are unwilling or unable to do so; - · the cost and timing of completion of an outsourced commercial manufacturing supply for each product candidate; - · the costs and timing of regulatory approvals; - · the costs of establishing sales, marketing and distribution capabilities; - the effect of competing technological and market developments; - · the terms and timing of any collaborative, licensing, co-promotion or other arrangements that we may establish; and - the success of the commercialization of our products.

-As of June 30, 2008, we had \$78.1 million in cash and cash equivalents, an increase of \$22.7 million from the \$55.4 million at December 31, 2007.
-This increase was primarily due to net proceeds received from our registered direct offering completed in February 2008 of approximately \$49.1 million.
-Partially offsetting this increase during the first six months of 2008 were reductions to our cash and cash equivalents from cash used in operations (\$24.3 million), principal payments on our debt obligations (\$1.4 million) and the purchase of equipment (\$0.8 million).
+As of September 30, 2008, we had \$61.1 million in cash and cash equivalents, an increase of \$5.7 million from the \$55.4 million at December 31, 2007.
+This increase was primarily due to net proceeds received from our registered direct offering completed in February 2008 of approximately \$49.1 million, partially offset by reductions to our cash and cash equivalents from cash used in operations (\$38.9 million), principal payments on our debt obligations (\$3.5 million) and the purchase of equipment (\$1.2 million) during the nine months ended September 30, 2008.

-The \$24.3 million of cash used in operations for the six months ended June 30, 2008 represents an \$8.5 million increase from the \$15.8 million of cash used in operations during the comparable period in 2007.
-This increase was primarily due to an increase in the net loss we reported during the applicable period in 2008, primarily due to the increased operating activities related to the advancement of our clinical development programs, including pre-commercialization manufacturing development.
-Also contributing to the increased cash outflow from operations were reductions in interest earned on our investments from lower average yields, combined with additional interest expense from increased debt obligations during the six months ended June 30, 2008 as compared to the six months ended June 30, 2007.
-Further, changes in our outstanding liabilities more favorably impacted our cash flow during the six months ended June 30, 2007 as compared to the same period in 2008.
+The \$38.9 million of cash used in operations for the nine months ended September 30, 2008 represents an \$11.6 million increase from the \$27.3 million of cash used in operations during the comparable period in 2007.
+This increase was primarily due to an increase in the net loss we reported during the applicable period in 2008, adjusted for additional non-cash expenses incurred during the current year as compared to 2007, combined with changes in our outstanding liabilities during the nine months ended September 30, 2007, which more favorably impacted our cash flow during the 2007 period as compared to the same period in 2008.
+The increase in our net loss during the nine months ended September 30, 2008 resulted from increased operating activities related to the advancement of our product development programs, reductions in interest earned on our investments from lower average yields and additional interest expense incurred on our increased debt obligations.

-During the six months ended June 30, 2008, our net accounts payable and accrued liabilities balances increased \$2.2 million as compared to December 31, 2007.
-This increase was primarily due to increased clinical trial activity for Acetavance at June 30, 2008 as compared to December 31, 2007, combined with increased accrued manufacturing costs as we prepare for the potential commercial manufacturing of our drug candidates.
+During the nine months ended September 30, 2008, our net accounts payable and accrued liabilities balances increased \$1.3 million as compared to December 31, 2007.
+This increase was primarily due to increased clinical trial activity for Acetavance at September 30, 2008 as compared to December 31, 2007, combined with increased accrued manufacturing costs as we prepare for the potential commercial manufacturing of our drug candidates.

-As of June 30, 2008, our net property and equipment balance increased by \$0.5 million to \$5.6 million, from \$5.1 million at December 31, 2007.
-This increase was due to \$0.8 million of capital equipment expenditures, to be used primarily for the potential commercial manufacturing of Omigard and computer software for our information technology infrastructure.
-The expenditures were partially offset by \$0.3 million of depreciation on our assets during the six months ended June 30, 2008.
+As of September 30, 2008, our net property and equipment balance increased by \$0.8 million to \$5.9 million, from \$5.1 million at December 31, 2007.
+This increase was due to \$1.2 million of capital equipment expenditures, to be used primarily for the potential commercial manufacturing of Omigard and computer software for our information technology infrastructure, partially offset by \$0.4 million of depreciation on our assets during the nine months ended September 30, 2008.